-The Fair Debt Collection Practices Act (FDCPA) is usually thought of as a law used to fight the abusive tactics of aggressive debt collection agencies, but homeowners in foreclosure sometimes bring FDCPA claims to fight foreclosure.
+The Fair Debt Collection Practices Act (FDCPA) is usually thought of as a law used to fight the abusive tactics of aggressive debt collection agencies, but homeowners in foreclosure sometimes bring FDCPA claims to fight the action.

-Read on to learn more about the FDCPA and whether the FDCPA can help you if you are a struggling homeowner facing foreclosure.
+Read on to learn more about the FDCPA and whether the FDCPA can help you if you're a struggling homeowner facing foreclosure.

-The FDCPA (15 U.S.C. § 1692, et seq.) is a federal law that protects consumers from abusive collection practices by debt collectors.
+The FDCPA (15 U.S.C. § 1692 and following) is a federal law that protects consumers from abusive collection practices by debt collectors.
 Generally, a debt collector under the statute is someone who regularly collects debts owed to others, including collection agencies and attorneys who collect debts on a regular basis (see Heintz v.
 Jenkins, 115 S.Ct.
 1489 (1995)), and perhaps a debt buyer.
 (Learn about who's subject to the FDCPA.)